HOL-Theorem-Prover/HOL/examples/formal-languages/regular/regular-play/README.md

 * `emit` - Appears after compiling `src`, then contains the emitted libraries.
 * `lib`  - Contains the wrapper libraries around the emitted code and the HOL4 `regexpMatch` module.
 Uses `emit`.
 * `test` - Contains the test case library and the benchmark script.
 Uses the wrapper libraries in `lib`.
 * `selftest.sml` - HOL4 style selftest script.
-Runs conformance tests on the emitted code.
+After a call to `Holmake`, generates `selftest.exe`, which runs conformance tests on the emitted code.
 Uses the wrapper libraries in `lib` and the test cases in `test`.

 ## Performance results